Glycolic Acid Peel

 Chemical peels are quite successful for both therapeutic and cosmetic applications.
 Performed by a trained dermatologist in New York who’s looking out for your best interests, a glycolic peel can leave your skin refreshed.
 The procedure also prevents further skin disorders.

-Similarly, salicyclic acid peels have been used for more than 2,000 years with great success.
+Similarly, salicylic acid peels have been used for more than 2,000 years with great success.
 Like glycolic peels, a salicylic peel is useful to treat:

 - This is what’s often referred to as a “lunchtime peel.”
 A very mild solution of alpha-hydroxy glycolic acid or salicylic acid peel is used to disturb just the top layer of skin.
-This is more like an exfoliation and is ideal to enhance your face, neck or hands when you have mild discoloration.
+This is more like exfoliation and is ideal for enhancing your face, neck, or hands when you have mild discoloration.